zyx/manual/Installing.md

 ## System Requirements

-VCV Rack is free software, so you may simply install it to check if it works.
+VCV Rack is free software, so you may simply download and run the software to see if it works.
-However, if you are experiencing performance issues, make sure you have the following.
+However, if you are experiencing performance issues, make sure you have at least the following hardware.
 - Operating system: MacOS 10.7+, Windows 7+, or Linux (Ubuntu 16.04+, etc)
 - CPU: Intel/AMD 64-bit processor from \~2011 or later
 - Graphics: Dedicated Nvidia/AMD graphics card from \~2013 or later.
 Integrated (non-dedicated) graphics such as Intel HD/Iris are not recommended and cause significantly increased CPU usage.
 - RAM: 1GB
 - Disk space: 1GB